-Unlike other vendors' Asynchronous Random Access Memories, the IDT70T651/9 is capable of performing multiple back-to-back write operations without having to pulse the R/\overline{W} , \overline{CE} , or $\overline{BE}n$ signals high during address transitions.
+Unlike other vendors' Asynchronous Random Access Memories, the IDT70T651/9 is capable of performing multiple back-to-back write operations without having to pulse the R/ \overline{W} , \overline{CE} , or \overline{BE} n signals high during address transitions.
 This RapidWrite Mode functionality allows the system designer to achieve optimum back-to-back write cycle performance without the difficult task of generating narrow reset pulses every cycle, simplifying system design and reducing time to market.

-During this new RapidWrite Mode, the end of the write cycle is now defined by the ending address transition, instead of the R/ \overline{W} or \overline{CE} or \overline{BE} n transition to the inactive state.
-R/ \overline{W} , \overline{CE} , and \overline{BE} n can be held active throughout the address transition between write cycles.
+During this new RapidWrite Mode, the end of the write cycle is now defined by the ending address transition, instead of the R/W or CE or BEn transition to the inactive state.
+R/W, CE, and BEn can be held active throughout the address transition between write cycles.
 Care must be taken to still meet the Write Cycle time (twc), the time in which the Address inputs must be stable.
-Input data setup and hold times (tbw and tbH) will now be referenced to the ending address transition.
-In this RapidWrite Mode the I/O will remain in the Input mode for the duration of the operations due to R/\overline{W} being held low.
+Input data setup and hold times (tow and toh) will now be referenced to the ending address transition.
+In this RapidWrite Mode the I/O will remain in the Input mode for the duration of the operations due to R/W being held low.
 All standard Write Cycle specifications must be adhered to.
-However, tas and twn are only applicable when switching between read and write operations.
+However, tas and two are only applicable when switching between read and write operations.
 Also, there are two additional conditions on the Address Inputs that must also be met to ensure correct address controlled writes.
-These specifications, the Allowable Address Skew (taas) and the Address Rise/Fall time (tarf), must be met to use the RapidWrite Mode.
-If these conditions are not met there is the potential for inadvertent write operations a trandom intermediate locations as the device transitions between the desired write addresses.
+These specifications, the Allowable Address Skew (taas) and the Address Rise/Fall time (tarr), must be met to use the RapidWrite Mode.
+If these conditions are not met there is the potential for inadvertent write operations at random intermediate locations as the device transitions between the desired write addresses.